thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 ___

 ## Cycle_Life not defined beyond yield
+The load specified in the current design is sufficiently large to cause the wire to yield.
+The notion of cycle life does not apply.

-The current design has a Factor of Safety at the second working point (FS_2) that is less than 1.0.
+More specifically, the current design has a Factor of Safety at the second working point (FS_2) that is less than 1.0.
 This means that the current set of inputs have resulted in a stress at point 2 (maximum operating load) that exceeds the maximum allowable stress.
 For this design, the wire is at or perhaps even beyond its yield point.